guildxyz/guild-network/README.md

 ### Generate custom chain specification

+If you want to join an existing chain, you can skip this step as this only needs to be performed once when bootstrapping the network.
+The only thing you need from this part is the `chain-spec-raw.json` file that contains all necessary information for your fresh node to join the existing network and start syncing.
+You can download this file from [here](https://todo.com).

-Someone needs to generate a `chain-spec.json` file that contains specifications for the blockchain by running
+The initial bootnode needs to generate a `chain-spec.json` file that contains genesis configuration for the blockchain by running

 ```sh
 ./target/release/node-template build-spec --disable-default-bootnode > chain-spec.json